Inverse Design of Multi-Layered Manufacturable Pixelated Diplexers Through Optimized Geometrical Configuration and

 Despite these advances, most prior work remains focused on single-layer structures, typically limited to two-port devices such as filters or matching networks, without exploiting the compactness and design freedom offered by multilayer implementations \cite{mutlilayered_1}.
 Realizing the full capability of inverse design requires synthesizing multi-port, multilayered structures that are difficult to conceive manually.
 Although some efforts have applied inverse design to multilayer on-chip transformers \cite{utaustin, usc}, those designs are constrained to two port structure yet.
 In addition, while recent studies have demonstrated pixel-based filters \cite{pixelfilterREF1, pixelfilterREF2, pixelfilterREF3}, no prior work has reported pixelated diplexers, leaving multi-port inverse design largely unexplored.

-This paper addresses this gap by introducing a fast inverse design framework based on a search algorithm coupled with a method-of-moments (MoM) solver.
-This approach tackles two central challenges inherent in multilayered EM device design.
+This paper addresses this gap by introducing a fast inverse design framework based on a tree search algorithm coupled with a \ac{MoM} solver.
+This approach tackles three central challenges inherent in multilayered EM device design.
 First, the computational demands increase dramatically with the addition of layers.
-Memory requirements grow quadratically due to the expanding matrix size from the increased number of basis functions (BFs).
+Memory requirements grow quadratically due to the expanding matrix size from the increased number of \ac{BF}.
 Moreover, computational time for matrix inversion increases cubically with each new layer.
-Second, achieving an optimal balance between computational speed and accuracy hinges on judicious selection of BFs.
+Second, achieving an optimal balance between computational speed and accuracy hinges on judicious selection of \ac{BF}.
 An overly fine resolution leads to excessive computational time, while a coarse resolution compromises the accuracy of the results.
 Finally, search complexity problem is tackled with a customized depth-increasing all-way navigating tree search with gradually increasing depth.